 As 5G’s deployment advances and industry standards solidify, it’s worth pondering: What cutting-edge technological innovations will pave the way for the 6G revolution?

-In this article, we present a comprehensive answer by leveraging our extensive research and analysis of global patent data, offering insights derived from our observations.
+In this article, we present a comprehensive answer, leveraging our extensive research and analysis of global patent data to offer insights from our observations.

 How did we identify 6G enabling technologies?